 Our Preferred Properties

 Based on our insider knowledge and personal experience, we consider the following properties to be among the best in the country.
 They have been carefully selected for their outstanding service, amenities and naturally relaxing environments that promote a safe and rejuvenating travel experience.

 Don’t let the name fool you—this safari-inspired property boasts a “tented camp” that is unlike any sort of outdoor stay you’ve known before.
 The luxurious, clifftop accommodations of Nayara fully immerse guests in the vibrant and wild nature that makes up the nearly 30,000 acre Arenal Volcano National Park, without forgoing any sense of comfort or tranquility.

 Nayara promotes wellness and self-care, offering calming activities such as yoga and relaxing soaks in the private onsite hot springs.
-And at the core is the seamless synchronicity with the soothing rainforest that surrounds, which can cause any type of traveler to swoon.
+Families will enjoy the connectable tents of two bedrooms, providing plenty of private time and safe space, as well as the impeccable staff.
+At the core of it all is being immersed in the soothing rainforest that surrounds.

 In the unique northwestern town of Guanacaste, surrounded by tropical land and sea, are the private vacation rentals of Las Catalinas.
 With a focus on healthy and sustainable living, this fully walkable beach destination will reward you with a fulfilling weekend getaway or rejuvenating long-term stay.

 Over 22km trails lush with foliage will enrapture you as you take a morning stroll or, perhaps, as you chase an adrenaline rush while mountain biking through the dry forest slopes and valleys.
 Water-based activities abound, as the year-round warm Pacific waters are prime for snorkeling, kayaking and stand up paddleboarding.